aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/extract-notes-slide-from-a-powerpoint-presentation/_index.md

 const slidesApi = new cloud.SlidesApi("MyClientId", "MyClientSecret")

-// Extract slide notes from the second slide as an XPS document. const pptStream = fs.createReadStream("MyPresentation.pptx") slidesApi.downloadNotesSlideOnline(pptStream, 2, "Xps").then((xpsFile) => {
+// Extract slide notes from the first slide as an XPS document. const pptStream = fs.createReadStream("MyPresentation.pptx") slidesApi.downloadNotesSlideOnline(pptStream, 1, "Xps").then((xpsFile) => {
     // Save the XPS document to a file. fs.writeFile("SlideNotes2.xps", xpsFile.body, (error) => {
         if (error) throw error